lvh/lvh.github.io/posts/tradeoffs-in-cryptographic-api-design.md

 application layer concerns, to runtime semantics like the [Java Language Specification][jls], to FFI sementics and the C ABI on all relevant platforms, to the underlying CPU, to the mathematical underpinnings themselves.
-All of which often while being hamstrung by flawed designs like TLS' MAC-then-pad-then-encrypt mess.
+The engineer has to manage all of those, often while being hamstrung by flawed designs like TLS' MAC-then-pad-then-encrypt mess.

 In future blog posts, I'll go into more detail about particular cryptographic API design concerns, starting with JVM byte types.
 If you're interested, you should [follow me on Twitter][twitter] or [subscribe to my blog's feed][rss].

-*Footnote:*
-I'm happy to note that [cffi][cffi-pinning] now also has support for memory pinning since PyPy will support it in the upcoming 5.2 release; although that means I'll no longer be able to make [Paul of PyCA fame][paul] jealous with the pinning support in [caesium][caesium].
+*Footnote:* I'm happy to note that [cffi][cffi-pinning] now also has support for memory pinning since PyPy will support it in the upcoming 5.2 release, although that means I'll no longer be able to make [Paul Kehrer of PyCA fame][paul] jealous with the pinning support in [caesium][caesium].

 [nmr]: /posts/nonce-misuse-resistance-101.html
 [crypto101]: https://www.crypto101.io/